Overview

 If you still can't see the link, check the documentation of your web browser.

-Outlook on Apple devices (iOS, iPadOS)
+Apple devices (iOS, iPadOS)

 Lightly press and hold the link with your finger.
 A pop-up dialog opens and displays the actual destination URL.